Liechtensteiner Volksblatt

-The Liechtensteiner Volksblatt is the older of the two daily newspapers in Liechtenstein.
-It is published by the Liechtensteiner Volksblatt AG, and as of 2015, had a circulation of 9,000 copies.
-The Thursday edition is distributed as a large print run, with an estimated circulation of 21,000 copies.
-[1] The editorial office is located in Schaan.
+The Liechtensteiner Volksblatt was a daily newspaper serving Liechtenstein.
+It was published by the Liechtensteiner Volksblatt AG, and as of 2015, had a circulation of 9,000 copies.
+The editorial office was located in Schaan.

 In February 2023, Christine Wohlwend, the president of the board of directors, announced that the newspaper would cease publication in March 2023 due to declining subscriptions and rising costs.

 History

 The newspaper was first published on 16 August 1878 [2] as the Press Association Liechtensteiner Volksblatt.
 The Royal Chaplain Johann Fetz was the founder and first editor, serving in that capacity until 1884.[3]
 Up until 1918, it was published as a weekly newspaper, until it began printing twice weekly until 1919.
 The company gradually increased its rate of publication, from three editions per week starting in 1927, expanding to four in 1962, and then five times a week in 1978.
-Since January 1985, the paper has printed every day, except Sunday.
+From January 1985, the paper was printed every day, except Sunday.

 The Oberland newspaper is generally considered to have a conservative outlook, and regularly agrees with the positions of the reigning Prince of Liechtenstein, and the Progressive Citizens' Party.
 Since September 2006, the paper has been published by "Liechtensteiner Volksblatt AG", a private publishing house which emerged from the former Press Club.
 In October 2006, the Vorarlberg media entrepreneur Eugen Russ (Vorarlberger Medienhaus) [4] also holds a minority stake in the publishing house.
 The majority shares are still in possession of the Royal Family of Liechtenstein.

-The Liechtensteiner Volksblatt is financed through subscriptions and the sale of advertisements.
-The newspaper is published in the German language, and is primarily covers current affairs in Liechtenstein, though also providing some coverage of Switzerland and Austria.
+The Liechtensteiner Volksblatt was financed through subscriptions and the sale of advertisements.
+The newspaper was published in the German language, and is primarily covers current affairs in Liechtenstein, though also providing some coverage of Switzerland and Austria.